markdioszegi/socialama/README.md

 POST /api/auth/login (sign in the user)
-POST /api/auth/logout (resets the refresh token cookie & resets the user in the frontend store) POST /api/auth/refresh_token (refreshes the token of the user ! requires an access token) GET /api/auth/payload (gives back the user's payload ! requires an access token)
+POST /api/auth/logout (resets the refresh token cookie & resets the user in the frontend store) POST /api/auth/refresh_token (refreshes the token of the user ! requires an access token) POST /api/auth/edit (edits various credentials of the user ! requires an access token) GET /api/auth/payload (gives back the user's payload ! requires an access token)
 ```